astronomer/docs/astro/deploy-code.md

 ### Turn off DAG-only deploys on a Deployment

-You can turn off DAG-only deploys any time the functionality is no longer required.
-When you turn off DAG-only deploys, new DAGs are not pushed to your Deployments and all existing DAGs are removed from your Deployments.
-Astronomer recommends running an image deploy immediately after you turn off DAG-only deploy functionality to make sure all of your DAG files are available to your Deployments.
-You can contact [Astronomer support](https://cloud.astronomer.io/support) to determine if turning off DAG-only deploy functionality is the right choice for your organization.
+If you have Workspace Admin permissions. you can turn off DAG-only deploys for a Deployment at any time if your organization doesn't benefit from faster deploys or prefers a deployment method that is exclusively based on building and deploying your Astro project as a Docker image.
+When you turn off DAG-only deploys, the way Airflow and Astro read your DAGs changes, and all existing DAGs are removed from your Deployments and they might not appear in the Airflow UI.

-You need Workspace Admin permissions to turn off DAG-only deploys.
+To make sure you can continue to access to your data, Astronomer recommends deploying to Astro immediately after you turn off DAG-only deploy functionality.
+To determine if turning off DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).

 1. Run the following command to turn off DAG-only deploys:

     ```sh
     astro deployment update --dag-deploy disable
     ```

-2. Run the following command to push your changes to Astro:
+2. Run the following command to deploy all of the files in your Astro project as a Docker image:

     ```sh
     astro deploy